tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    SETUP + RRC CONNECTION SETUP COMPLETED.
 We consider a round trip delay of 10ms plus :math:`\lceil 2n/4 \rceil` considering that 2 RRC packets have to be transmitted and that at most 4 such packets can be transmitted per TTI.
+In cases where interference is high, we accommodate one retry attempt by the UE, so we double the :math:`d^{ce}` value and then add :math:`d^{si}` on top of it (because the timeout has reset the previously received SIB2).
  - :math:`d^{cr}` is the delay required for eventually needed RRC CONNECTION RECONFIGURATION transactions.
 The number of transactions needed is 1 for each bearer activation.
 Similarly to what done for